We're here to light the way

 An academic advisor can assist you with many parts of your academic journey including:

-- identifying barriers to your success, recommending strategies and giving referrals to other resources or special services
+- identifying barriers to your success, recommending strategies and giving referrals to other resources or special services; and

 When should I seek help from an advisor?

-We encourage you to contact an advisor at your campus advising office before you start your studies at the University of Lethbridge and then at least once during the academic year.
+We encourage you to contact an advisor at your campus advising office before you start your studies at the University of Lethbridge and then at least once during the academic year and well before the start of the term.
 You should also see an advisor if you have questions or difficulties, or if you can't answer these 10 questions (Hint: answers are in Student Information Package above):

 - What is my faculty or school?